-We have a selection of dinghies that can be used for free on daily basis.
-Sorry but we don't allow these dinghies to be used by non-members for insurance reasons.
-Please only use a boat if you know how to rig and sail it, see our Safety Conditions of Boat Hire for our rules on who can hire boats.
-Boats are allocated on a first come first served basis with the exception of priority going to the sailing schools on Tuesday evenings and Sunday afternoons.
+We have a selection of dinghies, paddleboards and kayaks that can be used by club members for free if they pay a berthing fee or for only £99 a year for those without a berth.
+Please only use them if you are a member and know how to rig and sail.
+See our Safety Conditions of Boat Hire for our rules on who can use club boats.
+Boats, paddleboards and kayaks are allocated on a first come first served basis with the exception of priority going to the sailing schools on Tuesday evenings, Sunday afternoons and school holidays.

 Beneath is a list a quick guide to the clubs boats at Island Barn Reservoir Sailing Club.